Looking around the world, different cultures have unique ways to celebrate Thanksgiving. But how do they differ?

 Thanksgiving in Brazil was established by President Gaspar Dutra on August 17, 1949.
 In 1966, it was established (by Law 5110) that Thanksgiving would take place on the fourth Thursday in November, much like America.
 Brazil eats many traditional American dishes, but they also eat rice.
 Thanksgiving is widely celebrated by many families of American origin, some Protestant Christian denominations, and many other churches.

 The Philippines celebrates Thanksgiving on the same day as America does.
-They celebrate by eating pig, pancit canton, adobong sili, golden lumpia, leche flan, and suman.
+They celebrate by eating pig, pancit canton (tossed noodles), adobong sili (chili peppers and garlic), golden lumpia (spring rolls), leche flan (caramel pudding), and suman (rice cake).
 During World War II, America and the Philippines celebrated in secret, but when the Japanese withdrew in 1945, they continued the tradition in 1969.
 It was revived by President Ferdinand Marcos, but the date was changed to be on September 21st.
-After Marcos was ejected in 1986, and the tradition was no longer continued due to the controversial events.
+After Marcos was ejected in 1986, the tradition was no longer continued due to the controversial events.
 Thanksgiving in the Philippines has been revived as a commercial and cultural holiday.
 Many malls and hotels offer sales on this day which is part of a long celebration of Christmas.

 Similarly in Japan, Labor Thanksgiving Day is a national holiday, which takes place on November 23rd.
 On this day, Japan eats the traditional meal of fish, rice, and tea.
 A law established this holiday-which was adopted during the American occupation after World War II-which refers to it as an occasion for commemorating labor/production, and giving each other thanks.

-Many countries like Canada, Netherlands, Brazil, Liberia, Philippines, United Kingdom, and Japan.
+Many countries like Canada, Netherlands, Brazil, Liberia, Philippines, United Kingdom, Japan, and many more celebrate Thanksgiving.
 Some countries celebrate like America, but they also celebrate with their own traditions, food, and celebrations.